-These delicious, soft, sugar cookies are made for the summertime.
-The recipe is versatile in that you can add whatever flavoring you like and adapt it to any time of year — so if it's fall, try pumpkin!
-The cookies are coated with a yummy royal icing that can be as colorful and vibrant as you want them to be, so get creative with decorating!
+Sugar cookies are a classic treat.
+They are so simple, yet so good.
+These vegan sugar cookies are no different!
+They are made for the summertime; however, the recipe is versatile so you can add whatever flavoring you like to adapt it to any time of the year!
+With soft vegan sugar cookies as your base and a yummy royal icing on top, you can't go wrong (no matter which flavoring you choose.)
+I mean, who doesn't love a soft, sweet cookie?
+Also, the vegan icing can be as colorful and vibrant as you want them to be, so get creative with decorating!
+These will be the vegan sugar cookies of your dreams!

 Citrus Sugar Cookies With Royal Icing [Vegan]